Yesterland

 Tuck and Roll’s Drive ’Em Buggies opened at Disney’s California Adventure (now Disney California Adventure) on October 7, 2002.
 It was one of four rides and a water play area that comprised Flik’s Fun Fair, based on the Disney-Pixar animated feature a bug’s life (1998).

 The Tuck and Roll’s Drive ’Em Buggies ride was manufactured by Majestic Manufacturing Inc. of New Waterford, Ohio.
-Majestic makes a wide variety of body styles for theme parks, amusement parks, and carnivals around the world—but, not surprisingly, the Tuck and Roll bodies were never anywhere but at Disney California Adventure.
+The company makes a wide variety of body styles for theme parks, amusement parks, and carnivals around the world.
+Not surprisingly, the Tuck and Roll bodies were unique to Disney California Adventure.

 Tuck and Roll’s Drive ’Em Buggies at Disney California Adventure